ElsewhereGames/elsewheregames.github.io/_posts/2014-09-15-wpf-mnemonics.md

 published: false
 layout: post
 tags:
-  - "c#"
+  - wpf
-  - "code-as-a-craft"
+  - mnemonics
-excerpt: "I check `using` directives as an indicator of code quality."
+excerpt: Underscores in the contents of a label triggers special havior which also influences view hierarchy.
+title: _Mnemonics
 ---

 ### Mnemonics is Hard to Type
 If the content of a [Label](http://msdn.microsoft.com/en-us/library/system.windows.controls.label.aspx) is a string which contains an underscore, the label will become a mnemonic label.
 Specify a control (e.g. a [TextBox](http://msdn.microsoft.com/en-us/library/system.windows.controls.textbox.aspx)) using the ```Target``` property of the label, and pressing `alt` and the letter which comes after the underscore will give focus to that target control.

-For example, if you put the following [XAML](http://msdn.microsoft.com/en-us/library/ms752059.aspx) into a view, and press `alt+u`, the textbox will receive focus and you can type in it.
+For example, if you put the following [XAML](http://msdn.microsoft.com/en-us/library/ms752059.aspx) into a view, and press `alt+u`, the textbox will receive focus.

 ```csharp
 <StackPanel>